gaus-fleet-lab/developer-documentation/docs/report.md

 ##### event.update.Status

-This event should be sent under a client update.
+This event should be sent during a client update.
 UpdateId is used to get the information about the source and target versions and type.
  ```javascript
 {